In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

-The protocol sequentially composes $n$ pre-defined linear LBV instances, each with a different leader, and parties decide whenever they get a commit certificate in one of them.
-To exploit synchrony, parties in the protocol use the shared global clock to coordinate their actions -- meaning that all the $\mathsf{startView}$ and $\mathsf{wedgeView}$ invocation times are predefined in a way that allows honest leaders to provide conditional progress, e.g., the first LBV starts at time 0 and is wedged at time $7\Delta$.
+A detailed pseudocode is given in Algorithms~\ref{alg:synch} and~\ref{alg:synchauxiliary}, and an illustration appears in figure~\ref{fig:synch}.
+The protocol sequentially composes $n$ pre-defined LBV instances, each with a different leader, and parties decide $v$ whenever they get a commit certificate with $v$ in one of them.
+To avoid the costly view-change mechanism that is usually unavoidable in leader-based protocols, parties exploit synchrony to coordinate their actions.
+That is, all the $\mathsf{startView}$ and $\mathsf{wedgeView}$ invocation times are predefined, e.g., the first LBV starts at time 0 and is wedged at time $7\Delta$ simultaneously by all honest parties.
 In addition, to make sure honest leaders can drive progress, each leader (except the first) learns the up-to-date key, before invoking $\mathsf{startView}$, by querying all parties and waiting for a quorum of $n-t$ parties to reply.

 Composing $n$ LBV instances may lead in the worst case to $O(t^2)$ communication complexity -- $O(t)$ for every LBV instance.
 Therefore, to achieve the optimal adaptive complexity, honest leaders in our protocol participate (learn the up-to-date key and invoke $\mathsf{startView}$) only in case they have not yet decided.
 (Note that the communication cost of an LBV instance in which the leader does not invoke $\mathsf{startView}$ is 0 because other parties only reply to the leader's messages.)
 For example, if the leader of the second LBV instance is honest and has committed a value in the first instance (its $\emph{COMMIT} \neq \bot$ at time $7\Delta$), then no message is sent among honest parties between time $7\Delta$ and time $16\Delta$.